Distracted Truckers Truck Accidents

 - In 2015, a 23-year-old beer truck driver in Central Florida was allegedly distracted by a small dog running loose inside the cabin.
 He drove onto the shoulder and then overcorrected, crossing several lanes of traffic, striking the center guardrail and overturning, spilling beer cans all over the interstate.
 He was cited for careless driving.

-Evidence that a truck driver was texting while driving can be used to assert negligence per se.
+Evidence that a truck driver was texting while driving can be used by our Fort Lauderdale attorneys to assert negligence per se.
 That is, because the driver was engaged in a violation of law that endangered others, he or she may be automatically deemed negligent in the resulting crash, and thus liable for damages.Florida Distracted Driving Law

-While federal law provides uniformity for truck drivers who routinely cross state lines, most states have their own distracted driving statutes.
+While federal law provides uniformity for distracted truckers who routinely cross state lines, most states have their own distracted driving statutes.

 Florida’s is admittedly rather weak.

 F.S.
 316.305 prohibits the act of text messaging, emailing or instant-messaging to engage in interpersonal communication while driving.
-But there are a host of exemptions, including:
+But there are a host of exemptions of which our Fort Lauderdale lawyers are aware, including:

 - Reporting criminal or suspicious activity